vsoch/proposal-jekyll/README.md

 #### Jekyll Config

 To edit configuration values, customize the [_config.yml](https://github.com/vsoch/proposal-jekyll/blob/main/_config.yml).
 This includes details like the site title and basename, and colors.
-The default uses [these colors](https://colorhunt.co/palette/001e6c0353975089c6ffaa4c) and you might explore and update the colors in the _config.yaml to your liking!

 ### 3. Deploy